apigeekdemos/apigee-s1p-labs/Lab 3 - Proxy a CF app using Edge Microgateway (Microgateway-Coresident plan)/README.md

 Once you’ve bound your app’s path to the Apigee service (creating an Apigee proxy in the process), you can try it out with the sample app.

-From a command line run the curl command you ran earlier to make a request to your Cloud Foundry app you pushed, such as:
+From command line run the curl command you ran earlier to make a request to your Cloud Foundry app (see below for example):

 ```bash
 shuklaankur-macbookpro:coresident-sample shuklaankur$ cf apps